auraphp/Aura.Router/docs/index.md

 ?>
 ```

-The _Router_ does not do dynamic matching of routes; a route must have a name
+The _Map_ does not do dynamic matching of routes; a route must have a name
 to be able to generate a path from it.

 The example shows that passing an array of data as the second parameter will